Rami24t/Periodic-Table-Database/README.md

 -     The rest of the commit messages should start with fix:, feat:, refactor:, chore:, or test:
 -     delete the non existent element, whose atomic_number is 1000, from the two tables
 -     properties table should not have a type column
 -     finish your project while on the main branch.
 Your working tree should be clean and you should not have any uncommitted changes

-#### Note

-I made the periodic_table.sql PostgreSQL database dump file of my resulting database using pg_dump by entering 'pg_dump -cC --inserts -U freecodecamp periodic_table > periodic_table.sql' in the bash terminal.
-It saves the commands to rebuild the database in periodic_table.sql.
-You can rebuild the database by entering the 'psql -U postgres < periodic_table.sql' command in a terminal where the .sql file is.